Our sister clinic in Logan Central has a Narrowband UVB (NUVB) therapy machine which you can receive a referral to use.

 If at any time, you experience burning or blistering, please tell the nurse who will then adjust your dosage schedule.
 If you find one particular area that constantly gets red or sore, for example nose, forehead, breasts, then you will need to apply a 15+ or stronger sunscreen at least a half hour before your treatment.

-This Ultra Violet light therapy of narrow band “B” radiation is delivered to the whole body by way of a cabinet and treatments are generally scheduled three times a week.
-The Doctor will ask you some questions to determine your skin type or “burning potential” before prescribing a starting point for your treatments.
+This Ultra Violet light therapy of narrow band “B” radiation is delivered to the whole body by way of a cabinet that you stand up in and treatments are generally scheduled three times a week.
+The doctor will ask you some questions to determine your skin type or “burning potential” before prescribing a starting point for your treatments.

-This Ultra Violet light therapy uses type “A” radiation in conjunction with Psoralen and can be delivered to the whole body or just the hands and feet using a much smaller unit.
+This Ultra Violet light therapy uses type “A” radiation in conjunction with Psoralen and can be delivered to the whole body or just the hands and feet using a much smaller cabinet/unit.

 The PUVA Hand and Foot Cabinet